GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

         provisioner: microk8s.io/hostpath #CHANGE-THIS
         lbAddr: ""
         domain: demoexample.gluu.org #CHANGE-THIS to the FQDN used for Gluu
-        nginxIp: "" #CHANGE-THIS  to the IP of the microk8s vm
+        lbIp: "" #CHANGE-THIS  to the IP of the microk8s vm

       nginx:
         ingress: